-17.2 A countermeasure
+18.2 A countermeasure

 Various measures for thwarting this scheme have been applied over the years.
-An early (and persistent) one is shown in Figure 25.
+An early (and persistent) one is shown in Figure 27.

-Figure 25.
+Figure 27.
 Dial shorting contact

 What is new is a second contact in the coin contact set, a break (normally closed) contact, connected across the dial pulsing contact.
-Note that the sequence of the coin relay coil and coin contact have been reversed so this "dial shorting" contact can be integrated with the coin contact into a single transfer contact set (only 3 springs altogether).
+Note that in the figure the sequence of the coin relay coil and coin contact have been reversed so this "dial shorting" contact can be integrated with the coin contact into a single transfer contact set (only 3 springs altogether).

 Of course with this dial shorting contact closed, dialing would be ineffectual.
-But in normal operation, by the time the caller might dial, the initial deposit had been made, the coin trigger had been tripped,
+But in normal operation, by the time the caller might dial, the initial deposit had been made, the coin trigger had been tripped, and the coin contacts operated.
+The dial shorting contact would be open, and the dial would work as expected.